 Make Oreo shake without ice cream: Taking the ice cream out of the recipe can alter the taste and texture of the shake.
 A good alternative would be to use Mint Frozen Yogurt.
 There are also several brands of dairy free mint ice creams as well.

-If for some reason you cannot find mint flavor, you can sue mint Oreos and add a drop or two of mint extract to get a more minty flavor.
+If for some reason you cannot find mint flavor, you can use mint Oreos and add a drop or two of mint extract to get a more minty flavor.

-Milk: Whole milk will help the shark be more creamy but any percentage will work.
-If you cant have milk you can use unsweetened almond, chase or coconut milk .
+Milk: Whole milk will help the shake be more creamy but any percentage will work.
+If you can’t have milk you can use unsweetened almond milk, cashew or coconut milk .

 Tips and Tricks:

-- You may want to let the ice cream soften for 5-10 minutes (let it sit on the counter) so it is easy to scoop out.
+- Let the ice cream soften for 5-10 minutes (let it sit on the counter) so it is easy to scoop out.

 - If you need your milkshake to stay thick for longer then place the cup or glass it is in into the freezer for 10-15 minutes before serving.

-- If you are wanting to crush your Oreos before making the shake, put them into a ziplock bag and seal it tightly.
+- To crush your Oreos before making the shake, put them into a Ziploc bag and seal it tightly.
 Then crush them with a rolling pin until desired texture.

 STORE leftovers short term covered in the fridge.
 For longer storage you’ll need to freeze it.
 When you want to eat it let it thaw a bit and then re-blend.